Writing Your Resume: The ONE word you MUST keep in mind

-There's one bummer of a reality you have to face when diving into updating your resume:
+There's a tough reality you have to face when updating your resume:

 Your resume isn’t about you.